Online Therapy for Depression

 Depression has been linked with imbalance in neurotransmitters such as serotonin, norepinephrine and dopamine.
 Depression is genetically vulnerable as scientists believe that 40% of the depressive symptoms are hereditary.

-Individuals experiencing negative emotional reactions for every circumstance could be at risk of depression, as it might lead to depressive episodes in response to stressful life events.
+Individuals experiencing negative emotional reactions for every circumstance could be at risk of depression, as it might lead to depressive episodes in response to stressful or traumatic life events.
 Extreme childhood experiences like physical/sexual/verbal abuse or major life-changing events (for example, loss of parents) might also lead to depression.